patrickfav/id-mask/README.md

 #### Q2: What encoding should I choose?

-The library internally converts everything to bytes, encrypts it and then needs an encoding to make it printable.
-Per default the url-safe version of Base64 ([RFC4648](https://tools.ietf.org/html/rfc4648)).
-This is a well supported, fast and reasonable space efficient (needs ~25% more storage than the raw bytes).
+The library internally converts everything to bytes, encrypts it and then requires an encoding schema to make the output printable.
+Per default the url-safe version of Base64 ([RFC4648](https://tools.ietf.org/html/rfc4648)) is used.
+This is a well supported, fast and reasonable space efficient (needs ~25% more storage than the raw bytes) encoding.

 Depending on your use case, you may want Ids that: